 If you are sensitive from using traditional hand soap.
 Sure.
 This liquid cleanser should be your choice.
 You can use it on all skin types.

 Mrs. Meyer’s Clean Day Hand Soap is a soft and gentle formula that has proven effective at fighting germs.
 Mrs. Meyer’s hand soap comes in a variety of mild scents – lavender, basil, honeysuckle, lemon verbena, and geranium – so you can have any that best suits your style and living preferences.

 This special hand washing formulation is free of phthalate, paraben, and sulfate, making it a safer choice for your family.
-Mrs. Meyer’s Hand Soap is almost exclusively made of plant-based ingredients like Aloe Vera and many essential oils giving it a soft feel on your hands.
+Mrs. Meyer’s Hand Soap is almost exclusively made of essential oils, aloe vera, olive oil, and other thoughtfully chosen ingredients giving it a soft feel on your hands.

 If absolute freedom from synthetic fragrances is one of the qualities you seek in hand soap, then this Seventh Generation plant-based hand soap formula should do the trick.
-The seventh Generation brand prides itself in deriving it’s Mandarin Orange & Grapefruit mild scent naturally.
+The seventh Generation brand prides itself in deriving it’s soothing lavender from natural botanical essences relaxes scent.

 JR Watkins Gel Hand Soap pouches are the perfect foaming hand soap refill.
 This hand soap comes in small pouches that can be pressed into any container with a soap dispenser and placed in kitchens and shower shelves for easy access.

 JR Watkins hand soap refill pouches are good value as they can refill your regular hand soap bottle for up to three times.
 In addition to great value, this hand soap has a refreshing aloe vera and green tea smell and is very gentle on the skin.